Since 2001, ONREF has been making grants to help sustain forestry and natural resource education programs in Oregon high schools.

 Funding is available for natural resource related tools, equipment, technology and other educational resources.
 Grant recommendations are made to the OCF board of directors by the ONREF Advisory Committee, individuals nominated by the ONREF Association

-In addition to the main fund, which is available statewide, ONREF has three Subfunds that each have specific funding objectives and local representation on the advisory committee.
+In addition to the main fund, which is available statewide, ONREF has four Subfunds that each have specific funding objectives and local representation on the advisory committee.
 Current Subfunds include:

 Terry Selby Subfund: Available to qualified programs in Benton County, Oregon